 SMILE surgery is performed as a day procedure under topical anesthesia.
 The standard steps are as follows2):

-Antibiotic eye drops: 1–2 weeks postoperatively (levofloxacin 0.5% or moxifloxacin 0.5%, etc.).
+Antibiotic eye drops: for 1–2 weeks postoperatively (e.g., levofloxacin 0.5% or moxifloxacin 0.5%).
 Use 4–6 times daily.

-Steroid eye drops: Fluorometholone 0.1% or prednisolone eye drops, tapered over 2–4 weeks postoperatively (also for prevention/treatment of Grade I DLK).
+Steroid eye drops: fluorometholone 0.1% or prednisolone eye drops, tapered over 2–4 weeks postoperatively (also for prevention/treatment of Grade I DLK)

-Artificial tears/mucin secretagogues: For postoperative dry eye (diquafosol 3% 6 times daily or rebamipide 2% 4 times daily).
+Artificial tears/mucin secretagogues: for postoperative dry eye (diquafosol 3% 6 times daily or rebamipide 2% 4 times daily)

-Preservative-free formulations: Preservative-free artificial tears (e.g., Hyalein mini) are recommended for postoperative ocular surface protection.
+Preservative-free formulations: preservative-free artificial tears (e.g., Hyalein Mini) are recommended for postoperative ocular surface protection

 Regular check-ups: 1 day, 1 week, 1 month, 3 months, and 6 months after surgery1)